China's state-owned sector told to cut ties with U.S. consulting firms

 In the wake of the charges, Chinese media labeled the U.S. government a “high-level hooligan,” while officials in Beijing accused Washington of “double standards” on issues of cyber spying.

-China also said it would investigate providers of IT products and services to guard “national security” and “economic and social development.”
+China also said it would investigate providers of IT products and services to guard “national security,” and “economic and social development.”
 It also banned new central government computers from using Windows 8, Microsoft Corp’s latest operating system.

-(Reporting by Hilary Russ in New York; Editing by Paul Simao)
+Reporting by Hilary Russ in New York; editing by Paul Simao and G Crosse